johnmee/johnmee.com/pages/resume.md

 ### Copyright Agency Limited

 Short gig supporting a python application whilst an inhouse dev took a vacation.
-Made myself useful enough to be kept around a few weeks longer building scripting tasks to ease the workload of filtering, cataloging, and processing the masses of scanned documents their business entails.
+Was useful enough to be kept around a few weeks longer building scripting tasks to ease the workload of filtering, cataloging, and processing the masses of scanned documents their business entails.